AlexCortiella/mywebsite/_posts/2020-01-26-welcome-to-my-website.markdown

   caption_url: link to pic author
 ---

-First of all, I would like to thank you to visit my blog!
+First of all, I would like to thank you for visiting my blog!

 New year, new !
 I have always wanted to start my own blog and discuss news in science and technology as well as topics related to my research but I have not had time until now.
 I feel motivated to contribute as much as I can with my background as an aerospace engineer and future doctor of engineering.